Chocolate Avocado Cookies

 - 1 ripe avocado, pitted and peeled (about 1/2 cup mashed)

 - 1 large egg

-- ½ cup coconut sugar (or brown sugar)
+- 1/2 cup coconut sugar (or brown sugar) firmly packed

 - In a food processor, combine the avocado, egg, vanilla, and sugar.
-(If you don’t have a food processor, you can use an immersion blender or hand mixer.)
-Blend until the avocado chunks are smooth.
+If you don’t have a food processor, you can use hand mixer, but be sure to blend until the avocado is completely smooth.

 - Stir in the salt, baking soda, flour, and cocoa until there are no streaks.

 - Bake for 8-10 minutes.
-I only baked mine for 9.
 Do NOT over bake them!

-- Remove from the oven and let them cool for a few minutes before removing from the pan.
+- Remove from the oven and let them cool for 1 minute, then transfer to a cooling rack.

 Once the cookies are completely cool, store them in an airtight container at room temperature for up to 4 days.
 You can also store these cookies in the freezer for up to 1 month.
 Keep in a zipper-top freezer back, then let them thaw for 30 minutes at room temperature before eating.